johnsonb-ucar/beautiful-soup/docs/rst/docs/html/history/Kodiak_release.rst

 month or longer of diagnostics for a time series you can easily exceed the compiled in maximum.
-See the GPS documentation for creating GPS observation files `Website <https://svn-dares-dart.cgd.ucar.edu/DART/releases/Kodiak/observations/GPS/gps.html>`__ or `local file <../../../observations/GPS/gps.html>`__, and the forward operator documentation `Website <https://svn-dares-dart.cgd.ucar.edu/DART/releases/Kodiak/observations/forward_operators/obs_def_gps_mod.html>`__ or `local file <../../../observations/forward_operators/obs_def_gps_mod.html>`__.
+See the GPS documentation for creating GPS observation files `Website <https://svn-dares-dart.cgd.ucar.edu/DART/releases/Kodiak/observations/GPS/gps.html>`__ or `local file </observations/GPS/gps.html>`__, and the forward operator documentation `Website <https://svn-dares-dart.cgd.ucar.edu/DART/releases/Kodiak/observations/forward_operators/obs_def_gps_mod.html>`__ or `local file </observations/forward_operators/obs_def_gps_mod.html>`__.
 There are also heavily revised scripts which download and convert multiple days of GPS obs at a time, with options to delete downloaded files automatically.
 The scripts are able to download GPS RO observations from any of about seven available satellites (in addition to the COSMIC array) from the CDAAC web site.

 There are two modules to set observation error values when creating new observation sequence files.
 One contains the default values used by NCEP, and the other contains the values used by ECMWF.
-See the README file `Website <https://svn-dares-dart.cgd.ucar.edu/DART/releases/Kodiak/observations/obs_error/README>`__ or `local file <../../../observations/obs_error/README>`__ for more details.
+See the README file `Website <https://svn-dares-dart.cgd.ucar.edu/DART/releases/Kodiak/observations/obs_error/README>`__ or `local file </observations/obs_error/README>`__ for more details.

 The radar module was completely overhauled and the namelist changed substantially.
-See the item above in the `non-backward compatible <#Nonbackward>`__ changes section for details.
+See the item above in the non-backward compatible changes section for details.

 The scripting for converting NCEP prepbufr observations has been improved.
 There are options to enable or disable the 'blocking' conversion, to create 6 hour or daily output files, to swap bytes for little-endian machines, and to run up to a month of conversions in parallel if you have parallel hardware available.

-There is a *DART/observations/utilities* directory where generic utilities can be built which are not dependent on any particular model.
+There is a ``DART/observations/utilities`` directory where generic utilities can be built which are not dependent on any particular model.

+.. _new_diagnostics_and_documentation:

-New Diagnostics and Documentation
+New diagnostics and documentation
 ---------------------------------

 | **Better Web Pages.** We've put a lot of effort into expanding our documentation.
 For example, please check out `the